-All course content is found on Blackboard, and most (if not all) of your coursework will be completed on Blackboard.
-Thus, you need a computer with internet access.
+Your readings, quizzes and exams are located on Blackboard and will be completed via Blackboard.
+Therefore, you need a computer with internet access to log onto Blackboard (see p.
+7 for information on SPC computer labs).
 You can access Blackboard at https://southplainscollege.blackboard.com.
-This address will take you to the login page, where you type in your username and password.
-Once logged in, you will see a list of classes in which you are enrolled (including PSYC2301).
-Click on the class whose Blackboard page you want to enter.
+This takes you to the login page where type in your username and password.
+Once logged in, you will see a list of your classes.
+Click on PSYC2301 to access material for our class.